IxBahy/Blog/src/pages/articles/The Var History.md

 <br/>

-Var and let might do almost the same job but under the hood var is a different bread
+Var and let might do almost the same job but under the hood var is a different breed

 variables declared with var, are either function-scoped or global-scoped.
 They are visible through blocks => no block scope. and they are always hoisted and tolerate redeclaration ' That's the difference in a nutshell '